jamescarson3/ctls2017/docs/intro_to_linux_01.md

 ## Why Linux?

+Linux is an operating system often cited for its:

  * Stability
  * Security
  * Speed
  * Compatibility
  * Control

+These are all good reasons to use Linux.
+But the *real* reasons we are learning Linux today are:

  * **Most supercomputers you will use operate on Linux**
  * **Most life sciences software packages you will use were probably designed and optimized for Linux**